Bulls vs. Heat Player Props Betting Odds

 |3PM

-- He has hit 3.2 three-pointers per game, 0.3 less than his prop bet total on Thursday.
+- He has connected on 3.2 three-pointers per game, 1.3 less than his over/under on Saturday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.